LittleBlackBearLiXin/NWGformer/README.md

 #We will follow up with the article "NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores", including insights of the new method, code comments, etc. Please look forward to it.

 #We encourage researchers to explore and try out our methods before formally publishing a paper, but be sure to cite our methods.
 #You can find the code, documentation and instructions for use in this repository.
-If you encounter any problems or have any suggestions for improvement, please feel free to contact us at lixin17808627537@163.com.
+If you encounter any problems or have any suggestions for improvement, please feel free to contact us at lixin17808627537@163.com or lisxin@hrbeu.edu.cn.

 #pip install torch-geometric matplotlib scikit-learn torch-scatter pandas torch_sparse ogb googledrivedownloader==0.4 gdown seaborn